 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Foueller were recorded, including Fowler, Fouler, Fowlers, Fouler, Fowlar, Folar, Fouller, Fowlare, Foweller, Fowaller, Foulier, Foullar, Foular and many more.

 Early Notables of the Foueller family (pre 1700)

-, broker of the marriage of Mary...
-Another 40 words (3 lines of text) are included under the topic Early Foueller Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Foueller Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Foueller family to Ireland

 Some of the Foueller family moved to Ireland, but this topic is not covered in this excerpt.